-Abu Trica Makes Emotional Exit as Gbese High Court Adjourns His US Extradition Verdict Hearing
+Abu Trica Makes Emotional Exit As Gbese High Court Adjourns His US Extradition Verdict Hearing

-Abu Trica Makes Emotional Exit as Gbese High Court Adjourns His US Extradition Verdict Hearing
+Abu Trica Makes Emotional Exit As Gbese High Court Adjourns His US Extradition Verdict Hearing

-• The Gbese High Court has set a new date for Abu Trica's US extradition case verdict after legal proceedings on Wednesday, March 18, 2026
+• The Gbese High Court set a new date for Abu Trica's US extradition case verdict after legal proceedings on Wednesday, March 18, 2026

 • In a video, the arrested socialite and businessman was filmed departing the court premises following the new directive from the judge